patxitron/NX500_intervalometer/README.md

-# Intervalometer for Samsung NX500 with web interface.
+# Intervalometer with web interface for Samsung NX500.

 This app is for installing into the camera.